ta440/dcmip2025_gap_and_vortex/CAM/guide_for_running_cases.md

 6. Build the case
 7. Run the case!

-Note, running FV3 with the small Earth modification may require some other changes.
-Refer to the [] text file for more information.
+Note, running FV3 with the small Earth modification requires an additional change in CAM6.
+ In fv_arrays ...